MahmoudSayedA/software-project/README.md

  so you need to first make a user or an admin before you can use some of the api functionalties.

- -in (serchService) service parameter can be : (Mobile,Internet,Landline,Donations)
+ - in (serchService) service parameter can be : (Mobile,Internet,Landline,Donations)

- -in (Request refund)  service parameter as an object contains ammount serviceInfo-> serviceName
+ - in (Request refund)  service parameter as an object contains ammount serviceInfo-> serviceName

- -in (acceptRefund)and(rejectRefudn) parameter can be refundId
+ - in (acceptRefund)and(rejectRefudn) parameter can be refundId

- -in (addProvider) parameters : providerName, serviceId
+ - in (addProvider) parameters : providerName, serviceId

- -in (addDiscount) prameters is an opject contains {discount ammount, serviceName}
+ - in (addDiscount) prameters is an opject contains {discount ammount, serviceName}

- -in (cach payment) prameter : providerName, ammount -in (creditCard payment) prameter :providerName, ammount, credit card number -in (wallet payment) prameter : providerName, ammount
+ - in (cach payment) prameter : providerName, ammount
+ - in (creditCard payment) prameter :providerName, ammount, credit card number
+ - in (wallet payment) prameter : providerName, ammount